 A Brief History of Vinx : musician, songwriter, producer

-VINX is undoubtedly one of the most gifted improvisational vocalists performing today.
-With songs that range from jazz to funk, bossa nova to blues and back again, every audience takes a world tour with VINX as their private guide.
-Soaring vocals, intricate layered melodies and grooves, and his primal hand drum holding it all together mark the signature style that makes VINX a stand out musician and performer.
+After four decades creating music, Vinx's catalogue of songs range from jazz to funk, bossa nova to blues and back again; every audience takes a world tour with Vinx as their private guide.
+Soaring vocals, intricate layered melodies and grooves, and his primal hand drum holding it all together mark the signature style that makes Vinx a stand out musician and performer.
 Infused with tastes from around the world, his songwriting is a tour de force combining the best in storytelling with the heart and soul of a true balladeer.

 Although he is often joined by a range of stunning musicians, he is unique in that his fine tuned composition skills, mastery of in-the-moment vocal looping and razor sharp instincts infuse his solo performance with the lushness of a full symphony orchestra.

-VINX has recorded and toured with some of the music industry’s greatest icons: Stevie Wonder, Sting, Herbie Hancock, Sheryl Crow, Branford Marsalis, Ernie Watts, Taj Mahal, Ricki Lee Jones, Darius Rucker, Vance Gilbert, Cassandra Wilson, Brenda Russell, Cher and numerous others.
+Vinx has recorded and toured with some of the music industry’s greatest icons: Stevie Wonder, Sting, Herbie Hancock, Sheryl Crow, Branford Marsalis, Ernie Watts, Taj Mahal, Ricki Lee Jones, Darius Rucker, Vance Gilbert, Cassandra Wilson, Omar, Brenda Russell, Cher, Tom Jones and numerous others.
 His songwriting credits are a long list ranging from Tom Jones and Will Downing to The Lion King and Sprite™.
 He was a teacher at the Berklee College of Music in Boston and Vinx's Songwriter Soul Kitchen Retreats in his French production company & studios and acclaimed ARTIST WITHIN global workshop series.
 Click Here for more information.

 – The Philadelphia Inquirer